 Cycling: The Elephant in the Room

-As I thought about the possible cause of my symptoms, I couldn’t help wondering the part cycling played – it was certainly uncomfortable considering if my favourite pastime was the root of my present health issues.
+As I thought about the possible cause of my symptoms, I couldn’t help wondering the part cycling played – it was certainly uncomfortable considering if my favorite pastime was the root of my present health issues.

 I hadn’t done particularly much cycling before my urinary problems began.
 I was out of town for work in the first week of March 2020, so no cycling that week.

 The following information on my cycling in the month of March 2020 was ascertained from my Strava records:

 |Date and Time||Distance (km)||Average Speed (km/h)||Maximum Speed (km/h)|

 |March 13, 2020 (FRI) @15:24hrs||4.89||26.8||41.4|